rhencke/cherow/README.md

 It strictly follows the ECMAScript® 2018 Language Specification and should parse acc. these specifications

-It's safe to use in production even I'm not done with this parser.
-I'm finishing the parser in the dev branch.
+It's safe to use in production.

+Please note that I'm not done with this parser.
+The develoment are done in the the*dev branch*.

 ## Features